How to create a prospecting plan in 4 steps

 Adapt the script to different prospects

-• Segment your prospects : Classify your prospects based on criteria such as industry, company size or decision maker role.
+• Segment your prospects : Classify your prospects based on criteria such as industry, company size, or decision-maker role.
 This allows you to personalize your approach.

-Importance of lead tracking
+Importance of prospect follow-up

 Regular monitoring techniques